data-8/su24/acknowledgements.md

 1. TOC
 {:toc}
-* This page is under construction, so we apologize that this section does not yet curretly work for dark mode.
+* This page is still in beta, so we apologize that this section does not yet curretly work for dark mode.
 We're looking to fix this issue soon!

 {% assign pros = site.acknowledgers| where: 'role', 'professor' %}